Gulf of Mexico Ecosystems & Hypoxia Assessment (NGOMEX)

 Size of bottom-water hypoxia in mid-summer

-Funding sources: NOAA Center for Sponsored Coastal Ocean Research and U.S. EPA Gulf of Mexico Program
+Funding sources: NOAA's National Centers for Coastal Ocean Science and U.S. EPA's Gulf of Mexico Program.

-Building on nearly 25 years of research, the NGOMEX program addresses the hypoxic zone in the Gulf of Mexico through the funding of multi-year, interdisciplinary research projects.
+Building on more than 30 of research, the NGOMEX program addresses the hypoxic zone in the Gulf of Mexico through the funding of multi-year, interdisciplinary research projects.
 Current studies are documenting the dynamics of the hypoxic zone over the Louisiana continental shelf and helping to better define the biological, chemical, and physical processes that influence hypoxic zone development and determine its extent, and impacts on fisheries.